talonendm/talonendm.github.io/_posts/2020-10-07-test-post-jt.md

 - I need to take care of my wife, and children laptops.
 Some setups etc. So, own blog works as good reference and I don't need to use Google same things again and again.
 - What else I could do during dark November evenings and nights than create code and write blog posts?
 As I mentioned before, I have a lot of different type of materials (code, scientific, Java games, Android games, 3D printing etc.) that I haven't commented or archived.
 - I would like to inspire offspring in coding.
 I guess [p5.js](https://p5js.org/) should be good choice and proof them that coding can be fun and easy.
-- I want create more or at least improve my code before it is stored under ice, see: [Archive Progeam](https://archiveprogram.github.com/)
+- I want create more or at least improve my code before it is stored under ice, see: [Archive Program](https://archiveprogram.github.com/)
+- Follow and write down what's happening in areas of my interest
+- Do simple and funny things too and time to time challenge myself with topics that are not easy for me
+- etc.

 ## Create files into _posts/ folder